bhecquet/seleniumRobot/doc/Documentation.md

 In the corresponding pageObject you can use mapping words to search elements using : locateBy(map:caller_word) or by.(map:caller_word).
 It will search the element in the page which is defined by the technical word.

+### Optional features ###
+Here will be described features that may be used to improve test

+#### Soft assertions ####
+By default, inside a test, checks will be done using TestNG `Assert` class On first failure, test will stop.
+To avoid this, instead of using `Assert`, use either:

+- the assertXXX methods defined in `BasePage` class when checking element values, attribute, ...
+- `CustomAssertion` class that redefine every assertXXX method of `Assert` class

 ## Run tests ##

 ### Configurations ###